Kazakh Ground Forces: Air Assault Forces

-The Kazakh Air Assault Forces were formed by grouping the 35th Guards Air Assault Brigade (which arrived from Germany in April 1991, and was taken over by Kazakhstan in 1992) with new brigades formed from previous Soviet units.
+The Kazakh Air Assault Forces were formed by grouping the 35th Guards Air Assault Brigade (which arrived from Germany in April 1991 and was taken over by Kazakhstan in 1992) with new brigades formed from previous Soviet units.
 In October 2003, the 36th Separate Air Assault Brigade was formed on the basis of the 2nd Motor Rifle Brigade.
-On the basis of Taldykorgan Motor Rifle Regiment, in April 2003 the 37th Separate Air Assault Brigade was formed.
+On the basis of the Taldykorgan Motor Rifle Regiment, in April 2003 the 37th Separate Air Assault Brigade was formed.
 The 38th Air Assault Brigade is also known as the KAZBRIG Peacekeeping Brigade and was given its current name in 2007.

 The Airmobile Forces consists of the following units: